BLOG NUMBER 19.83

 Calcium chloride is a highly soluble compound and hence easy to treat swimming pools and ponds and maintain optimal water hardness level.
 A prescribed amount of calcium chloride added to the pools helps reduce erosion of the concrete and safeguard the pool’s foundation.
 The proper balance of calcium hardness, acidity, and alkalinity is essential in pools and swimming ponds, and calcium chloride helps achieve this with ease.

-Calcium chloride is considered to be safe to use in laboratories as a drying agent.
+It is considered to be safe to use in laboratories as a drying agent.
 A product combined with this compound keeps it dry and makes it suitable to be packed and shipped.
-Other uses of calcium chloride in laboratories include, but not limited to, drying seaweed and kelp to transform them into sodium carbonate, brining of refrigeration plants, and so on.
+Other uses of it in laboratories include, but not limited to, drying seaweed and kelp to transform them into sodium carbonate, brining of refrigeration plants, and so on.

 Personal and Commercial Aquariums